wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-add-domain.md

 If you add your own domain names to your directory, you can continue to use your partner.onmschina.cn domain.

 After you choose the name to use with the cloud service during signup, such as contoso.partner.onmschina.cn, you cannot change the name.

 ## How can I add my own domain?

 If your organization already has a custom domain name, as an administrator, you can add it to your Azure AD directory to use with all of the Microsoft online services that you have subscribed to.
 After you've added your domain name to Azure AD, you can start associating your domain name with your various cloud services.

-You can add up to 900 domain names to your Azure AD tenant by using, either:
+You can add up to 900 domain names to your Azure AD directory by using, either:

 - The Azure Management Portal, the Office 365 portal, or the Microsoft Intune portal.
 - The Azure Active Directory Module for Windows PowerShell.
-For more information about which cmdlet you can use for this, see [Manage domains in Azure AD](https://msdn.microsoft.com/zh-cn/library/azure/dn919677.aspx).
+For more information about which cmdlet you can use for this, see [Manage domains](https://msdn.microsoft.com/zh-cn/library/azure/dn919677.aspx).

 You must have already registered a domain name and have the sign-in credentials needed for your domain name registrar (for example, Go Daddy or Register.com).

 You can add multiple domains to your directory.
 However, you can't add the same domain to different directories.
 So, for example, If you add your domain to your directory, you can't create another Azure AD directory and add the same domain name to it.

 If you plan to use single sign-on with the cloud service, we recommend that you help prepare your Active Directory environment by running the Microsoft Deployment Readiness Tool.
 This tool inspects your Active Directory environment and provides a report that includes information about whether you are ready to set up single sign-on.
 If not, it lists the changes you need to make to prepare for single sign-on.
 For example, it inspects whether your users have UPNs and if those UPNs are in the correct format.
-To download the tool, see [Microsoft Deployment Readiness Tool](https://community.office365.com/zh-cn/f/183/p/2285/8155).
+To download the tool, see [Microsoft Deployment Readiness Tool](http://community.office365.com/zh-cn/f/183/t/2285.aspx#8155).

 > [AZURE.NOTE]
 > Using Office 365?
 Once you have set up your domain, you can start creating email addresses, Lync Online accounts, and distribution groups that use your custom domain name.
 You can also use your domain name for a public-facing website hosted on SharePoint Online.